RCA 8-PT-7012 (8-PT-7030) Television (1956)

 I'm proud of this project because it was the first time I successfully fixed a television that had no hint of a picture when I started.
 I certainly learned a lot in the process!

 If you have never worked on a TV before, this model is not a good project to start on.
-The chassis is cramped and you have to use care to avoid damaging things when you are moving the chassis or flipping it over in the course of service.
+The chassis is cramped and you must use care to avoid damaging things when you are moving the chassis or flipping it over in the course of service.